-I mean, in the last three days, my own son has wished me dead, told me he hates me, explained why I am a poor excuse for a mother, and I had to smile through these memories while attempting to entertain guests for Sparrow’s party.
+I mean, in the last three days, my own son has wished me dead, told me he hates me, explained why I am a poor excuse for a mother, and I had to smile through these memories while attempting to entertain guests for our daughter’s party.

 Who knows what this afternoon will hold, but if this morning is any indication, I will proceed with caution and wear my hardhat.